To start the registration process, click the “Ride With Us” button on the right-hand side of the screen, toward the top.

 Select the option you want and follow the prompts to create your account.

-Log in to your account to personalize your Fundraising Page.
-Share the news about your involvement in the Change Ride and ask for support: write to everyone you know, talk to strangers, send out social media blasts - let the fundraising begin!
+Log in to your account and personalize your Fundraising Page.
+Share the news about your involvement in the Change Ride and ask for their support: write to everyone you know, talk to strangers, send out social media blasts - let the fundraising begin!

-About the ride: We will travel approximately 10 miles through South Philly, Center City, and North Philly to visit organizations working for racial and economic justice in Philadelphia: New Sanctuary Movement, Put People First PA, Youth United for Change and the Reentry Think Tank.
+About the ride: We will travel approximately 10 miles through Center City, South Philly, and West Philly to visit locations of significance to organizations working for racial and economic justice in our City: Decarcerate PA and #No215Jail; Girls Justice League; Spiral Q; and the Philadelphia Coalition for Affordable Communities.
 Trained volunteers will lead the group, ensuring safe riding and that no participants are left behind.

 No Bike?
 No Problem!
 Indego, Philadelphia’s bike share program, is offering a discount code for participants that will be emailed after riders complete the registration.
 If the Indego program doesn’t work for you, email us directly & we’ll help connect you with two wheels for the ride.